hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Retracts a published dataset.
 Takes as input an id (HuBMAP id or UUID) for a dataset and a string "retraction_reason" and changes the field "sub_status" to "retracted" and sets "retraction_reason" to the string retraction_reason for the given dataset.
 The updated dataset is returned</td></tr>
 <tr><td rowspan="4">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr><tr><td rowspan="2">retraction_reason</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs an instance of the class Dataset corresponding to the retracted dataset</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The retract dataset method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">A token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Data-Admin group, an exception will be raised</td></tr>

 </table>